-Physicians, urgent care centers and other outpatient providers located outside the BlueCard service area will typically require a member to pay in full at the time of service.
-A member must submit a claim to obtain reimbursement for covered healthcare services.
+Physicians, urgent care centers and other outpatient providers located outside the BlueCard service area will typically require you to pay in full at the time of service.
+You must submit a claim to obtain reimbursement for covered healthcare services.

-• Submitting a Blue Cross Blue Shield Global Core Claim
+Submitting a Blue Cross Blue Shield Global Core Claim

-When a member pays for covered healthcare services outside the BlueCard service area, he/she must submit a claim to obtain reimbursement.
-For institutional and professional claims, a member should complete a Blue Cross Blue Shield Global Core claim form and send the claim form with the provider's itemized bill(s) to the service center (the address is on the form) to initiate claims processing.
+When you pay for covered healthcare services outside the BlueCard service area, you must submit a claim to obtain reimbursement.
+For institutional and professional claims, you should complete a Blue Cross Blue Shield Global Core claim form and send the claim form with the provider's itemized bill(s) to the service center (the address is on the form) to initiate claims processing.
 Following the instructions on the claim form will help ensure timely processing of the claim.
-The claim form is available from Capital, the service center or online at www.bcbsglobalcore.com.
-If a member needs assistance with a claim submission, he/she should call the service center at 1.800.810.BLUE (2583) or call collect at 1.804.673.1177, 24 hours a day, seven days a week.
+The claim form is available from us, the service center or online at www.bcbsglobalcore.com.
+If you need assistance with a claim submission, call the service center at 800.810.BLUE (2583) or call collect at 804.673.1177, 24 hours a day, seven days a week.